Product Architecture · TRL 5–6

 Technology Validation

-Review the validation record and operating architecture before requesting a deeper discussion.
+Review the validation record, operating architecture, and patent coverage before requesting a deeper discussion.

 For investors & strategic partners